 In this context, it is instructive to refer to the DP search performed with PSP data in Ref.~\cite{2025PhRvL.134q1001A}, to be compared with our PSP forecast in Fig.\;\ref{fig:sens_instr_Sun}.
 In that work, the authors first select relatively quiet time–frequency intervals (i.e.\ by retaining only the lowest 3\% of data points in each bin), then fit a smooth background spectrum in each frequency bin and construct a likelihood profile to test for the extra DP narrow line.
 The corresponding limits on $\epsilon$ are quoted at 95\%~C.L.
 By contrast, our idealised sensitivity estimate---based on a constant distance equal to the minimum perihelion, $d = 10\,R_{\odot}$, an effective integration time $t_{\rm int}=100$~hr, and a SEFD that includes only instrumental, Galactic, and QTN noise---yields sensitivities to $\epsilon$ that are more than an order of magnitude stronger than those derived from the real PSP data in Ref.~\cite{2025PhRvL.134q1001A}.
 This discrepancy can be traced back to several effects: (i) the average Sun--spacecraft distance in the real dataset are less favourable than in our simplified setup and (ii) residual solar and instrumental variability of the data are not fully captured by the smooth background model (as indicated by reduced $\chi^2$ values always larger than unity in Fig.~S3 of Ref.~\cite{2025PhRvL.134q1001A}).
 Our curves should therefore be interpreted as optimistic benchmarks, illustrating the reach of space-based telescope with ideal noise properties.

-To conclude, we have presented a simplified but first systematic approach to study the potential of solar system targets with present and up-coming observations.
+To conclude, we have presented a first systematic, though simplified, approach to study the potential of solar system targets with present and up-coming observations.
 Our encouraging results suggest that these searches constitute an additional scientific case for future space-based or lunar-based radio-surveys; they deserve follow-up dedicated studies and analyses, motivating more realistic and mission-specific assessments.